What’s the Deal with Reactive (and Nonreactive) Cookware?

-Every once in a while, we come across a recipe that specifies using either a reactive or nonreactive pot.
-This usually makes us scratch our heads and struggle to remember 10th grade chemistry class.
+Every once in a while, you likely come across a recipe that specifies using either a reactive or nonreactive pot.
+And maybe this makes you scratch your head and struggle to remember 10th grade chemistry class.
 Something about ions?
 Or electrons?
-Well, Mrs. Shaffer, you can stop shaking your head in dismay - we finally got it figured out!
+Eh, don’t worry about it!
+We’ve got it figured out and can help.

-Foods cooked in reactive pots will often pick up a metallic flavor and sometimes turn funny colors, particularly very acidic or very alkaline foods.
-Whipped egg whites can develop gray streaks and tomato sauces start tasting tinny.
+Foods cooked in reactive pots will often pick up a metallic flavor and sometimes turn funny colors (this usually happens with very acidic or very alkaline foods).
+For example, whipped egg whites can develop gray streaks and tomato sauce might start to taste tinny.

 The chemical reactions that cause these things take a little while to happen, so you don’t really need to worry if you’re just doing a quick sauté or using aluminum bowls to prep ingredients.
 But if you’re cooking a slow-simmered sauce or preparing something with very delicate flavors, then you might want to find a nonreactive pot to use.
 These are also the reasons why a recipe might specifically tell you to use a nonreactive pan.